 Figures include reinvested dividends, capital gains distributions, and changes in principal value.

-1The inception date for the Pax Large Cap Fund Institutional Class and the Investor Class is December 16, 2016.
+1The inception date for the Pax Mid Cap Fund Institutional Class and Investor Class is March 31, 2016.

-As of 5/1/18 prospectus, total annual Pax Large Cap Fund operating expenses, gross of any fee waivers or reimbursements (excluding Acquired Fund fees and expenses), for Investor Class and Institutional Class shares are 0.95% and 0.70%, respectively.
+As of 5/1/18 prospectus, total annual Pax Mid Cap Fund operating expenses, gross of any fee waivers or reimbursements (excluding Acquired Fund fees and expenses), for Investor Class and Institutional Class shares are 0.89% and 1.14%, respectively.

 |Total Relative Contribution (%)|

 ONE Gas, Inc. 4.6%, Biogen, Inc. 4.1%, Celanese Corp., Class A 3.9%, Waste Management, Inc. 3.5%, Prologis, Inc., REIT 3.3%, Newmont Mining Corp.
 3.1%, Pioneer Natural Resources Co.
 3.0%, Laboratory Corp of America Holdings 2.8%, Citrix Systems, Inc. 2.8% and Citizens Financial Group, Inc. 2.7%.
 Holdings are subject to change.